 Forward Head Posture

-Forward head posture, commonly known as “text neck” or “computer neck,” occurs when the head protrudes forward, placing strain on the neck and upper back.
-Ideally, the head should sit directly above the shoulders, but with prolonged periods of looking down at screens or slouching, this delicate balance is disrupted.
-This misalignment can lead to a cascade of issues, affecting not just our posture but our overall health.
+Forward head posture, commonly known as “text neck” or “computer neck,” occurs when the head sticks forward and places strain on the neck and upper back.
+Ideally, the head should sit directly above the shoulders.
+But with prolonged periods of looking down at screens or slouching, this balance is disrupted.
+This misalignment can lead to a whole host of issues and can be difficult to fix without addressing the underlying causes.

 What Causes Forward Head Posture